 Transact does not check how many individual recipients are included in each batch file but, it does check the size of an individual batch file, of which we have two separate limits.

 Roles and Responsibilities

-the Watson Campaign Automation and Transact applications.
-Watson Campaign Automation Support must create a Transact Organization for you and enable it for Transact sends.
+the Campaign Automation and Transact applications.
+Campaign Automation Support must create a Transact Organization for you and enable it for Transact sends.

-Your company assigns an Organization Administrator to manage all Watson Campaign Automation content.
+Your company assigns an Organization Administrator to manage all Campaign Automation content.

-The Organization Administrator is responsible for Watson Campaign Automation settings and ensuring your
+The Organization Administrator is responsible for Campaign Automation settings and ensuring your

 organization’s system (backend) integration is complete.
 Organization Administrators can help identify content, tags, and dynamic link URLs needed for each mailing.